AUT-AHCI/Assignment-2/README.md

 cp .env.example .env
 ```

-then fill out the .env providing your mongodb information and jwt secret
+Edit both the base folder .env and the frontend/.env with your firebase frontend and backend configurations.

 ```
 npm run dev